-Estimated to cost A$399m ($304m), construction began in February 2016 along the site's eastern edge and progresses further in stages.
-The A$37m ($28m) Stage I of the development is scheduled to be completed ahead of the 2018 Gold Coast Commonwealth Games.
+Estimated to cost A$399m ($304m), construction began in February 2016 along the site’s eastern edge and progresses further in stages.
+The A$37m ($28m) Stage I of the development was completed in late 2017, ahead of the 2018 Gold Coast Commonwealth Games.
 The entire project is expected to be completed in ten to 15 years.

 Design concept of the Gold Coast Cultural Precinct

 The layout of the precinct will feature a voronoi or web-like pattern inspired by the microscopic structure of organic cells.
 The voronoi framework is aimed to link the precinct’s buildings and landscape, seamlessly blurring the distinctions between the indoor and outdoor spaces.
 The design will feature throughout the precinct in a number of design elements.

 The precinct will consist of an arts museum, a performing arts centre, an artscape, renovated lake facilities, and dining and retail spaces.

 The artscape includes a versatile outdoor space (VOS) and lawn that can accommodate approximately 5,000 people for a variety of events and performances in the garden amphitheatre.
 The stage features a splash-shaped pavilion that resembles a water splash erupting from the nearby Nerang River.

 The VOS extends into a central great terrace that will connect the performing arts centre and the art tower, creating a shaded meeting point.
 The outdoor piazza is covered by a canopy of umbrellas, art installations, walkways, focused recreation areas, food stalls and cafés.

 The Evandale Lake, the focal feature of the artscape, will meliorate the display of the landscaping and facilities around the water’s edge.